 Win Rate vs Expectancy: What Actually Drives Profit

 A trader can win 70% of trades and still lose money.
-Understanding expectancy — not win rate — is the key insight that separates professional traders from amateurs.
+Understanding expectancy is the core insight that separates professional traders from amateurs.

 The Win Rate Illusion

 Most beginning traders fixate on win rate.
-They want to be right most of the time.
-But win rate alone is meaningless without the corresponding reward-to-risk ratio attached to those wins and losses.
+This is deeply human — but one of the most destructive cognitive biases in trading.
+Win rate alone is meaningless without the corresponding reward-to-risk ratio attached to wins and losses.

 The Expectancy Formula